Careful Estate Planning For Married Or Unmarried LGBT Couples

 - A living will (sometimes called an advance care plan or advance directive) documenting your wishes regarding life-sustaining medical interventions in the event of incapacity or a last illness

-- An appointment of surrogate, appointment of health care agent (proxy), or comparable document assigning medical decision-making on your behalf to your partner
+- An appointment of surrogate, appointment of health care agent (proxy), or comparable document assigning medical decision-making on your behalf to your spouse or partner

-Although you may also want to create a domestic partnership agreement if you are in a committed relationship, this is no substitute for customized estate planning.
+Couples who are not married may also want to create a domestic partnership agreement if you are in a committed relationship.
 If you have substantial wealth and can benefit from trust formation or other advanced planning tools, our estate law and probate attorneys are well-equipped to fulfill these needs as well.

-Please do not depend only on forms obtained through an online legal help source or other public resource to protect you or your partner.
-Estate planning for gay, lesbian and other LGBT couples and individuals — with or without children — is simply too important to take that risk.
-Instead, schedule a consultation with one of our lawyers in Nashville or Franklin.
+Please do not depend only on forms obtained through an online legal help source or other public resource to protect you and your partner.
+Estate planning for lesbian, gay, bisexual and transgender couples and individuals – with or without children – is simply too important to take that risk.